RaulCasado/the-odin-project/introduction/calculator/README.md

 This project implements a basic calculator supporting addition, subtraction, multiplication, and division.
 The user can interact with the calculator either by clicking on the on-screen buttons or using keyboard input.

+## Live Preview

+You can preview the project [here](https://rcasado.me/the-odin-project/introduction/calculator/).

 ## Features

 - Basic arithmetic operations: +, -, *, /